Koh Phangan Full Moon Party

 • 🪣 Mix your own buckets if possible

 Beware of the dubious spirits used in the pre-mixed buckets.
 Some of these are a form of moonshine and are seriously strong!
-Stick to only spirits that you know and if you can, mix your own buckets to avoid getting caught out!
+Stick to spirits that you know and if you can, mix your own buckets to avoid getting caught out!

 “Buy beers or other beverages from the 7/11 right near the beach, [they are] the real deal and safe for consumption.”